Dir: Birgitte Stærmose

 This is exactly why Darling is, at times, unnerving.
 Danica Curcic gives an excellent performance which never quite lets you read her motives in Darling’s training of Polly.
 It’s clear that she takes some perverse pleasure in making the the younger dancer suffer.
 One notable scene sees her begin to seduce Polly, only to break off and say “bring that feeling to rehearsal tomorrow” just as Polly starts to go with the moment.
-Is this simply cruel, or is Darling just trying to hurt her young, beautiful, replacement?
+Is this a cruel method of drawing out a feeling she actually wants infused in the performance, or is Darling only trying to hurt her young, beautiful, replacement?
 The same question arises throughout.
 Only one moment feels truly sinister, when Darling administers the same medications to Polly that she used for years to hide her pain.
 This scene feels like Darling is attempting not just to hurt Polly but to turn her into a clone of herself and perhaps make Polly, eventually, end her career in the same painful way she was forced to.

 The same back and forth that we feel about Darling - is she trying to help or to hurt - is something we can see in Astrid Grarup Elbo’s performance.
 Polly clearly admires Darling, wants her help on the role and is challenged by her training, but we can see the shift as this gives way first to concern then to some degree of fear, alongside confusion at being tod different things by Darling than by Frans.